-- 3.29.
-Ireland Security Discount is required as highlighted by Gas Networks Ireland (GNI) in their TAR NC proposal "Irish wholesale gas prices are set by the GB price of gas plus the cost of transporting gas from GB to Ireland via the interconnectors, as GB gas is the marginal source of gas supply to Ireland.
-The National Balancing Point, commonly referred to as the NBP, is the virtual trading location for GB natural gas.
-Therefore, the cost of gas at the NBP plus the cost of transportation to Ireland strongly influences the price at the Irish Balancing Point (IBP), i.e. the cost of wholesale gas in Ireland." - 3.30.
-"Ireland's dependence on imports from Great Britain (GB) is increasing once again as production declines at the Corrib gas field, and this trend will continue unless new sources of indigenous supply are brought on stream." - 3.31.
+Figure 3-10: Historic Annual Indigenous Gas Production And Great Britain (GB) Imports

+- 3.30.
 The removal of the current Optional Commodity Charge without a viable alternative product that supports gas transportation costs to Ireland may cause a security of supply vacuum for Ireland.
-This is coupled with fact that Ireland does not benefit from the same diverse range of gas supply as GB. - 3.32.
-On 23 February 1993, the Minister for Tourism, Energy and Communication presented the Second Stage of the Gas (Amendment) Bill 1993, to enable the Moffat interconnector's construction.
-In the Dáil Éireann debate, the minister said in his address "The existence of the [Moffat] interconnector will see the end of Ireland's isolation as a stand-alone grid, dependent on a single supply pipeline and a single source."9 - 3.33.
+This is coupled with the fact that Ireland does not benefit from the same diverse range of gas supply as GB. - 3.31.
 The Ireland Security Discount is consistent with Article 9 as it is recognised that Ireland is an isolated market served by supplies from GB.
-There is no timing factor set out in Article 9 i.e. a discount is not just valid at the time isolation is ended (prior to, enabling the construction of the Moffatt interconnector) but can be ongoing to ensure that Ireland continues to receive gas supplies (at reasonable prices) to reflect its dependency, particularly as it remains at risk of isolation - 3.34.
-The Proposer proposes that this capacity product is administered via the same process outlined for Wheeling in Section 5.
+There is no timing factor set out in Article 9 i.e. a discount is not just valid at the time isolation is ended (prior to, enabling the construction of the Moffat interconnector) but can be ongoing to ensure that Ireland continues to receive gas supplies (at reasonable prices) to reflect its dependency, particularly as it remains at risk of isolation.